RedisLabs/redislabs-docs/content/rs/security/internode-encryption.md

 ---
 As of v6.2.4, Redis Enterprise Software supports _internode encryption_, which encrypts internal communication between nodes.
 This improves the security of data as it travels within a cluster.

-By default, internode encryption is enabled for the control plane, which manages communications within the cluster.
+Internode encryption is enabled for the _control plane_, which manages the cluster and its databases.

-Internode encryption is also supported for the data plane, which encrypts communication used to replicate shards between nodes and proxy communication with shards located on different nodes.
+Internode encryption is supported for the _data plane_, which encrypts communication used to replicate shards between nodes and proxy communication with shards located on different nodes.

+The following diagram shows how this works.

+{{<image filename="images/rs/internode-encryption.png" alt="A diagram showing the interaction between data plane encryption, control plane encryption, and various elements of a cluster." >}}{{< /image >}}

-Internode encryption is disabled by default for individual databases in order to optimize for performance.
-Encryption adds latency and overhead; the impact is measurable and varies according to the database.
-You can enable internode encryption for a database by changing its configuration settings.
+Data plane encryption is disabled by default for individual databases in order to optimize for performance.
+Encryption adds latency and overhead; the impact is measurable and varies according to the database, its field types, and the details of the underlying use case.

+You can enable data plane encryption for a database by changing the database configuration settings.
 This lets you choose when to favor performance and when to encrypt data.

 ## Prerequisites